Endoscopic Retrograde Cholangiopancreatography (ERCP)

 You can help by listening to the instructions your nurse gives you.
 By staying calm and relaxed, the test goes quickly and easily.
 Try to control your breathing by taking slow deep breaths.
 This helps stop you wanting to retch.

-What happens when the ERCP is finished?
+What happens when the Procedure is finished?

-When the ERCP is finished, you will be transferred to the recovery room on a trolley to rest for about an hour.
+When the ERCP is finished, you will be transferred to the recovery room to rest for about an hour.
 When you have recovered, you will be helped to a chair and given a drink.
 Please take care because the sedative may make you feel dizzy and a little confused when you get off the examination trolley.

-It is for these reasons that, when having sedation, someone must bring you and take you home.
-If you live alone or do not have anyone who can be with you, please contact your Endoscopy Department so that other arrangements can be made.
-It is quite likely that the back of your throat will feel sore for the rest of the day.
 You may feel bloated if some air remains in your stomach.
 Both discomforts usually pass without any medication; you may find it helpful to eat light meals for the next 24 hours.

 When do I get the results?